shoumikhin/NSXtensions/README.md

 to your precompiled header, and you'll boost Cocoa with the following stuff (in alphabetical order):

+#### MacroX.h

+Precompile definitions of some commonly-used boilerplate code.

+	SHOW_ALERT(title, message, delegate, cancel, other)  //pop up a UIAlertView with the given values

+	SYNTHESIZE_SINGLETON_FOR_CLASS(classname)  //a macro to synthesize boilerplate code for a given class to support the singleton design pattern

 #### MKMapView

     - (NSInteger)zoomLevel;  //get the current zoom level